 Everyday you will be teamed with another Governor's School student to work on activities.
 You will be given many activities to work on everyday, the majority of those will involve coding computational techniques on a laptop computer.
 Other activities will include experimental setup, computer-based data acquisition, computational modeling of the system and interpretation of the results.

-On Friday of the first and second weeks you will travel to computational research centers such as:
+If possible, we will travel to computational research centers such as:

 - National Space Science and Technology Center